 Humans naturally have a mechanism whereby, when they run down the battery of the prefrontal cortex throughout the day's stressors or in some major neuron-taxing requirement, the amygdala takes over--and nobody wants an amygdala-with-legs running around on the loose.
 (3) Particularly not when that sucker has become bloated and way too brawny from traumatic overuse.
 When I lose access to the regulatory mechanisms of my frontal lobe, it can be Chernobyl and it’s horrifying.

 It's the thing that drives how I set up my life--to prevent this at all costs.
 The prices I pay are monetary as well as social.
 Both my divorces are part of this price, as are countless relationships in every sphere of my life.
-It's why I won't live with anyone again, why I sporadically socialize, why I don't tour or perform live much anymore, and it's why Vocational Rehab has had such a hard time helping me find a new way of earning a living.
+It's why I won't live with anyone again, why I sporadically socialize, why I don't tour or perform live much anymore, and it's part of the cocktail preventing Vocational Rehab from helping me find a new way of earning a living.
 Apparently I'm in a very small, very special category of problem children, hence why I'm trying to get a home-based business going.

 With TBI, losing the ability to upkeep a mask of "acceptability" forced me to stop hiding who I am.
 That's caused mass evacuations in my social life and in people who wish to work with me. *Shrug*

 I’d rather be alone and comfortably myself than surrounded by clueless people who like--heaven forbid, love--someone that isn’t me, or toxic people who keep trying to make me be who they want me to be, rather than just letting the connection die.